Interval Routing Schemes for Circular-Arc Graphs: Main result

-Since every non-real circular-arc graph $G$ is an interval graph and therefore in 1-SIRC \cite{interval}, we only need to consider real circular-arc graphs, when we prove the theorem.
-For the rest of this chapter let $(\mc{X},\ri{C})$ be a clique-cycle for an arbitrary real circular-arc graph $G_u=(V,E)$ and $G=(V,A)$ be the directed symmetric version of $G_u$.
-To show that there exists a shortest path $2$-SIRS for $G$ and thus Theorem \ref{mainTheo} holds, we proceed as follows.
-In Section \ref{constrCO} we construct a cyclic order $\ri{L}$ on $V$.
+Since every non-strict circular-arc graph $G$ is an interval graph and therefore has strict compactness 1 \cite{NS96}, we only need to consider strict circular-arc graphs in the proof.
+For the rest of this section let $(\mc{X},\ri{C})$ be a clique-cycle for an arbitrary strict circular-arc graph $G_u=(V,E)$ and $G=(V,A)$ be the directed symmetric version of $G_u$.

+\paragraph*{Outline of the proof} To show that there exists a shortest path $2$-SIRS for $G$ and thus Theorem \ref{mainTheo} holds, we proceed as follows.
+In Section \ref{constrCO} we construct a cyclic permutation $\ri{L}$ on $V$.
 In Section \ref{furtherDefs} we choose an arbitrary vertex $v\in V$ and partition the vertices in $V-\{v\}$ in three disjoint ring-intervals $A_v,B_v,C_v$ in $\ri{L}$ in dependency on $v$.
-In order to show that $v$ suffices a shortest path 2-SIRS given $\ri{L}$, we show how to define an arc-labeling $\ema{I}_v$ for the outgoing arcs of $v$ that satisfies the corresponding constraints given in Definition \ref{defiIRS}.
+In order to show that $v$ given $\ri{L}$ suffices a shortest path 2-SIRS, we show how to define an directed edge-labeling $\ema{I}_v$ for the outgoing directed edges of $v$ that satisfies the corresponding constraints given in Definition \ref{defiIRS}.
 We consider each of the three ring-intervals $A_v,B_v,C_v$ in Section \ref{lvbisv} and \ref{mvbislv} and show how the vertices in the respective ring-interval can be sufficiently mapped to by $\ema{I}_v$.
-Since we have chosen $v$ arbitrarily, it follows that every vertex in $V$ suffices a shortest path $2$-SIRS given $\ri{L}$ and therefore, by Corollary \ref{tropicthunder}, $G$ supports a shortest path $2$-SIRS.
-Since $G_u$ is an arbitrary real circular-arc graph, this proves Theorem \ref{mainTheo}.
+Since we have chosen $v$ arbitrarily, it follows that every vertex in $V$ suffices a shortest path $2$-SIRS given $\ri{L}$ and therefore, by Corollary \ref{coro:neu}, $G$ supports a shortest path $2$-SIRS.
+Since $G_u$ is an arbitrary strict circular-arc graph, this proves Theorem \ref{mainTheo}.